tractable-probabilistic-modeling/tpm2023/schedule.md

 The workshop will be held **in person** on August 4th, 2023 in Pittsburgh (PA, USA) at the Carnegie Mellon University (Room: McKenna, Peter, and Wright Room). \

-The online poster session will take place via Zoom at [this link](https://tinyurl.com/UAI23MPW).
+The workshop will be streamed via Zoom at [this link](https://tinyurl.com/UAI23MPW).
+The online poster session will take place via Zoom at the same link.
 Please, refer to the UAI conference instructions and contact the UAI online chairs for any issues.

 # Workshop Schedule